DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 He jumped out of the car towards the Rinne.

-Young girl, whose hair was being shaken by winds mixed with dust, eyes were still captivated by ruins, remaining unmoved.
+Young girl's, whose hair was being shaken by winds mixed with dust, eyes were still captivated by ruins, remaining unmoved.

 "By nothing you mean..."

 "It is probably empty.
 It is not as dry as the nest we saw before, so without mistake it is been used, I think?
-But for the most part I don't feel magic power."
+But for the most part I don't feel any magic power."

-Kai was looking through binoculars, unable to see anything unusual aside from shining buildings alone.
+Kai was looking through binoculars, unable to see anything unusual aside from shining buildings itself.

 _But she is right._